Joints 7 DOF

 RRTConnect Motion Planner

 Planning runs in the 7-DoF configuration space.
-RRTConnect grows two random trees simultaneously from the start and goal configurations until they connect.
-The result is a collision-free joint trajectory that gets time-parameterised before execution.
+RRTConnect grows two random trees at the same time, one from the start and one from the goal configuration, until they connect.
+The result is a collision free joint trajectory, and I time parameterise it before execution.

 OMPL RRTConnect